pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Cold Heaven Dwarfs/Cold Heaven Dwarfs.md

 ## New Secrets

-- A faction within the Darkspear Trolls is secretly working with Naruun to further his goals within [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]].
+- A faction within the Darkspear Trolls is secretly working with [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] to further his goals within [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]].
 They believe that by aligning themselves with him, they will gain access to powerful magic and knowledge.

 ## New Places, Locations, Regions